We love our toddler knife, we genuinely do.

 What does independent chopping actually mean?

-All this means that you and your little one can take the delicious recipes we have on here and get in the kitchen together.
-And it also means they can chop up their own food at mealtimes, so you can sit back and enjoy a hot dinner, instead of watching yours go cold while you chop everything up for them – woop!
+All this means that you and your little one can take the delicious family friendly recipes we have on here and get in the kitchen together.
+And it also means they can chop up their own food at mealtimes.
+So you can sit back and enjoy a hot dinner, instead of watching yours go cold while you chop everything up for them - whoop!
 If you want to start slowly, get your toddler chopping some play dough or a banana.
-Don’t forget your little one is absorbing everything that happens around them and especially what you do, including chopping, so you might be surprised how quickly they take to it!
+Don't forget your little one is absorbing everything that happens around them and especially what you do, including chopping.
+So you might be surprised how quickly they take to it!
 Send us your images and videos to us @doddl.